Apr

 We know, in Kherson, Russia is using stun grenades to disperse demonstrations (ref.
 6).
 That is evidence that Russia has been careful with civilians.

 Further, according to the Russian Ministry of Defence, Russia left Bucha on 30 March.
 The next day, on 31 March, the mayor of Bucha, smiling, confirmed on video Russia’s withdrawal from the town (ref.
 7).
 This video was shown on Ukrainian TV on 1 April.
-The mayor is clearly a Ukrainian patriot, yet, notice, there is no mention of any dead bodies in the streets of Bucha, or of any atrocity committed by the Russians.
+The mayor is clearly not in any way pro-Russian, yet, notice, there is no mention of any dead bodies in the streets of Bucha, or of any atrocity committed by the Russians.

-Further yet, there is the following from 2 April about Ukraine’s special forces in Bucha clearing and cleaning up the town of Russian saboteurs and collaborators (ref.
-9), which are their very own words.
+Furthermore, there is the following from 2 April about Ukraine’s special forces in Bucha “clearing” the town of Russian “saboteurs and collaborators” (ref.
+8), which are their very own words.

-Further still, some pundits have found footage of Azov in Bucha, posted by Korotkikh of Azov on 3 April, titled “the Boatman Boys in Bucha”, where one armed Ukrainian soldier asks another, “The guys are without blue bands over there.
+Further yet, there is also footage of Azov in Bucha, posted by Korotkikh of Azov on 3 April, titled “the Boatman Boys in Bucha”, where one armed Ukrainian soldier asks another, “The guys are without blue bands over there.
 Can I shoot them?”
 To which, the other replies, “Try” (ref.
+9).

+Speaking of the notorious Azov battalion, there is evidence that, a few days ago, Azov tortured and killed a girl in the basement of a school in Mariupol, branding her body with a Nazi swastika (ref.
 10).

-Speaking of the Azov battalion, there is evidence that, a few days ago, Azov tortured and killed a girl in the basement of a school in Mariupol, branding her body with a Nazi swastika (ref.
-11).
-A Ukrainian advisor to the president, Arestovich, tried to argue that Russia instead did this, and in Gostomel (ref.
-11).
+A Ukrainian advisor to the president, Arestovich, twisted this around and said that it was Russia that did it, and it happened in Gostomel (ref.
+10) rather than in the neo-Nazi stronghold of Mariupol.

-There is also the fact that many of the individuals executed in Bucha had white armbands (ref.
-12), which is a pro-Russia signal.
+There is also the fact that almost all of the individuals executed in Bucha had white armbands (ref.
+11), which is a pro-Russia signal.
+By the way, in this next video from a pundit, which makes the point about white armbands, there is also something about a Ukrainian soldier stabbing the eye of a Russian POW and torturing him to death.

 Pundit on Bucha and white armbands

-In Kherson, for instance, Russian soldiers have been seen wearing white armbands (ref.
-13).
+Also, about white armbands, in Kherson, Russian soldiers have been seen wearing white bands around their arms and legs (ref.
+12).

 In Kherson, Russian soldiers with white armbands

-So, more likely than not, this thing that Russia allegedly did in Bucha was actually done by Ukraine: that is to say, certain Ukrainian civilians were executed after Russia had left because these Ukrainians were thought to be Russian collaborators and sympathisers.
-Then, Ukraine gathered the dead, and staged the scene just for the press.
+So, more likely than not, this thing that Russia allegedly did in Bucha was actually done by Ukraine.
+That is to say, certain Ukrainian civilians were executed after Russia had left because these Ukrainians were thought to be Russian collaborators and sympathisers.
+Then, Ukraine pointed the finger at Russia.
 Therefore, this was a false flag psyop.

 Blessed are ye, when men shall revile you, and persecute you, and shall say all manner of evil against you falsely, for my sake.